Vizzuality/CAREUSA_stories/README.md

 # CARE data layer

-This software should run periodically in oder to generate a csv file for the production of a story layer.
+This software should run periodically in oder to generate a csv file for the production of a story layer, and automatically upload it to the careusa carto account.

 ## Requirements